Curricular Practical Training

-Complete the CPT Request form and meet with your international student advisor with the following documents:
+Complete the CPT Request form and meet with your International Student Advisor with the documents listed in the form.

 Important Note: You cannot start a paid internship/curricular training without a prior approval from your DSO/International Student Advisor.
 If you worked without approval, it is considered illegal employment and you are considered out of status.